ece382n-sec/ece382n-sec.github.io/index.md

 **Participate:** Students will attend every class and actively participate in class discussions.
 Questions are *always* welcomed during and after the lecture.
-Note that there might be (simple) pop quizzes during lectures.
+Note that there might be pop quizzes during lectures.

 *Policy: Students can skip two lectures without grade penalty.*